alexfaber2011/money-meditation/spec.md

 energy spent?
 - Is this expenditure of life energy in alignment with my values and life purpose
 - How might this expenditure change if I didn’t have to work for money?
+- What would the world look like if everyone spent this much on this category

 ## User Stories